Pricing6 min read

 The market got smarter.
 Businesses learned that a "strategy document" worth $25,000 is really just a Google search away.
 What they actually need is someone who builds the thing and makes it work.
 That shift in demand compressed prices while increasing expectations for deliverables.

-Gartner forecasts worldwide AI spending will reach $2.52 trillion in 2026, a 44% increase year-over-year, with AI services alone accounting for $589 billion.
-Gartner.
-This specialization trend validates what we're seeing: businesses want practitioners, not theorists.
+Gartner forecasts worldwide AI spending will reach $2.52 trillion in 2026, a 44% increase year-over-year, with AI services alone accounting for $589 billion (Gartner).
+The specialization trend validates what the market is showing: businesses want practitioners, not theorists.

 The Pricing Tiers: What's Actually Available